infodot-be/django-ansible-inventory/README.md

 The Ansible inventory can dynamically query this REST API during playbook execution.

 The object Manipulation is done via REST API directly or the ipam-cli interface.

+All objects are case sensitive in the current version.